ignite/cli/docs/guide/hello.md

     }
     ```

-5. Now you're ready to start your blockchain (You can skip this step if you already have your blockchain running):

-    ```go
-    starport chain serve
-    ```

-6. After the chain has been started, visit [http://localhost:1317/cosmonaut/hello/hello/posts](http://localhost:1317/cosmonaut/hello/hello/posts) and see your text displayed:
+1. After the chain has been started, visit [http://localhost:1317/cosmonaut/hello/hello/posts](http://localhost:1317/cosmonaut/hello/hello/posts) and see your text displayed:

     ```go
     {